A Parent's Guide to Education Abroad

 |Direct Enrollment & Exchange||Students directly enroll in a foreign university and take a full course load.
 On-site support is provided by the foreign university's international office.|

 |Internships||These semester and summer programs allow students to participate in a for-credit internship while taking additional classes.|

 Education abroad is affordable!
 Most students find that the cost of education abroad can be surprisingly affordable, especially considering how much is included.
 In addition to regular CUA tuition, you will pay an education abroad program fee that covers accommodations, health and emergency evacuation insurance, and pre-departure and on-site orientations.
 Certain programs even cover additional costs like meals, a public transportation pass, or excursions.
 You do not pay for the CUA on-campus housing, meal plan, or student activities fee while abroad.

 Students are strongly encouraged to apply for scholarships to help fund the costs of education abroad.
 The key to receiving a CUA or national scholarship is to begin researching options early, as the most prestigious and lucrative scholarships can have application deadlines a year or more in advance.
 Fall semester CUA programs, non-traditional locations, and diverse student populations have better chances of obtaining funding.

 Students interested in participating in the CUA Rome Program during the fall semester have a unique opportunity to save.
-The program fee is reduced by half ($2,500), making a semester in Rome, cost less than a semester at CUA!
+The program fee is reduced, making a semester in Rome cost less than a semester in D.C.!